NotReallyJustin/GitSniff/README.md

 ## Modifying gitsniff
 `gitsniff` is nothing groundbreaking.
 All it really does is fuzz short SHA-1 hashes and uses the Github API to differentiate actual commits from potential, hidden forks. <br />
 This tool uses multithreading (via ThreadPoolExecutors).
 Make sure your computer can handle that. <br /> <br />
-Feel free to (funnily enough) clone this.
+Feel free to (funnily enough) fork this.
 It's dedicated to the public domain, so go have some fun. <br />
 <br />
 Potential Improvement Ideas:
 * Add multiprocessing capabilities (since this *does* do things via brute force)